Consequences of the Black Death: Europe

 Some places, including the Kingdom of Poland, parts of Hungary, the Brabant region, Hainaut, and Limbourg (in modern Belgium), as well as Santiago de Compostela, were unaffected for unknown reasons.
 Some historians have assumed that the presence of resistant blood groups in the local population helped them resist infection, but the regions were touched by the second plague outbreak in 1360–1363 (the "little mortality") and later during the numerous resurgences of the plague (in 1366–1369, 1374–75, 1400, 1407 etc.).
 Other areas escaping the plague were isolated in mountainous regions such as the Pyrenees.

 All social classes were affected, but the lower classes, living together in unhealthy places, were most vulnerable.
 Alfonso XI of Castile and Joan of Navarre (daughter of Louis X le Hutin and Margaret of Burgundy) were the only European monarchs to die of the plague, but Peter IV of Aragon lost his wife, his daughter and a niece in six months.
 Joan of England, daughter of Edward III, died in Bordeaux on her way to Castile to marry Alfonso's son Pedro.
-The Byzantine Emperor lost his son, while in the Kingdom of France, Bonne of Luxembourg, the wife of the future John II of France, died of the plague.
+The Byzantine emperor lost his son, while in the Kingdom of France, Bonne of Luxembourg, the wife of the future John II of France, died of the plague.
+Simeon of Moscow and his brother likely died of the plague, along with Theognostus, the head of the Russian Church.